fairsilas/South-China-Sea-Game/README.md

 ![image](https://github.com/fairsilas/South-China-Sea-Game/assets/78548914/3a96c1d2-c01e-43cc-adf4-d16c73a7d6ba)
   [^1]: Most of the lower ranked pirates came from poor backgrounds such as fisherfolk and Sailors or unsuccessful traders.
 Pirates were typically young single men in 20s and rarely over 40.
 Poverty drove them to commit crimes as a way to survive and escape from the oppressive Qing government.
 (Antony 45 full citation needed here.)

-## II.
-Setting and Background
+## Setting and Background
 ### Historical Context

 The game is set against the backdrop of the 18th century South China Sea Coast, a period marked by the proliferation of piracy in Chinese waters.
 The locations added to the game are the places most mentioned in sources talking about piracy at that time.

-**1. The Canton System:**
+**The Canton System:**
-   - The game world is deeply influenced by the Canton System, which was established by the Qing Dynasty.
+   - The game world is influenced by the Canton System, which was established by the Qing Dynasty.
 This system regulated foreign trade, primarily at the port of Canton (modern-day Guangzhou).
 Foreign merchants were restricted to conducting trade through a designated area, which was closely monitored by Qing officials.
 The tight control of trade created conditions conducive to smuggling, as people sought to circumvent these trade restrictions.

-**2. Ports of Significance:**
-   - **Macao:** Your journey begins in Macao, an essential hub for international trade.
-Macao's unique status as a Portuguese enclave in Chinese territory made it a haven for pirates and smugglers, operating with a degree of autonomy.
-   - **Guangzhou (Canton):** This location will not be accessable in the game, because it was closed off to trade by the time the game takes place.
-However, macoa is the closest thing to it and acted as a place for foreigners to trade with China.
-Canton will be mentioned in Macao frequently.
-   - **Xiamen** This port was on the coast near Taiwan and was a major trade hub for Taiwan and China.
-It was also somewhat near the Capitol of the Qing Dynasty, Beijing.

-**3. Hainan Island - Pirate Base:**
-   - Hainan Island serves as a key location in the game, housing one of the most notorious pirate bases in the region.
-The island's strategic position allowed pirates to operate in proximity to major trade routes.
-It was from this base that pirates launched their attacks on merchant ships and nearby coastal towns.
-**4:**
-   - Hainan Island serves as a key location in the game, housing one of the most notorious pirate bases in the region.
-The island's strategic position allowed pirates to operate in proximity to major trade routes.
-It was from this base that pirates launched their attacks on merchant ships and nearby coastal towns.

-**5. The Tay Son Rebellion:**
+**The Tay Son Rebellion:**
    - The Tay Son Rebellion, a historical conflict taking place during the late 18th century, provides additional context to the game world.
 As the rebellion swept through parts of Vietnam, it influenced the rise of several prominent pirate leaders, who played a role in the conflict.
 Characters will reference this rebellion, offering insights into the interconnectedness of regional events and the emergence of pirates as significant players in the power struggle.

-**6. Pirate Queen Cheng I Sao and Cui Zhi:**
+**Pirate Queen Cheng I Sao and Cui Zhi:**
    - Pirate Queen Cheng I Sao and her formidable confederation of pirates, as well as the cunning and ruthless Cui Zhi, who played a crucial role in orchestrating pirate operations, are historical figures that have left a lasting impact on the region.
 These characters, though not likely to be encountered in the game, will be mentioned by other NPCs, contributing to the authenticity of the historical setting.

-**7. The Gulf of Tonkin:**
+**The Gulf of Tonkin:**
    - The Gulf of Tonkin, a significant geographical feature, had a critical role in the operations of the pirates as a result of the Tay Son rebellion.
 Situated in the northern part of the South China Sea, it provided a crucial maritime passage connecting the southern coast of China with the northeastern coast of Vietnam where Chinese Pirates who joined the Tay Son rebellion could stop and trade, or get provisions and support from the rebels.
 This proximity allowed pirates to establish a stronghold in the Gulf of Tonkin, from which they could launch their raids on passing merchant vessels.
 The Gulf of Tonkin acted as a strategic arena for piracy, with its intricate network of islands, bays, and open waters providing ample opportunities for pirate operations.
 Hainan island was one of those islands located in the Gulf of Tonkin.
    -
 Through  dialogue and interactions with NPCs, players will have the opportunity to immerse themselves in the  historical background of the 18th century South China Sea Coast, learning of the challenges and motivations that shaped the lives of Qing officials, and pirates during this era.

+---
 ### Game World
 - The world of the game can be viewed on the map when travelling between locations.
 This is a current snapshot of the map, although it will hopefully be expanded and include more locations, like Beijing, and somewhere in Vietnam.
 ![image](https://github.com/fairsilas/South-China-Sea-Game/assets/78548914/f534ad16-c3f9-437c-ae83-e52c34f5c1c6)

 #### Locations:
 - **Macao:**
    - Starting location for players, serving as an entry point into the game world.
    - A bustling trade port with a mix of cultures and opportunities for various quests and activities.